 Although both of these methodologies do use boards, they have more differences than similarities due to how the information is organized.
 Scrum board label columns based on the workflow periods.
 The beginning consists of backlog tasks and the ending is reserved for completion

-There’s a sense of fixed continuity since tasks that are added to the board at the start of the sprint will later appear at the end of the sprint.
+There’s a sense of fixed continuity since tasks that are added to the board at the start of the sprint will later appear at the end of the sprint, and can be discussed in the sprint retrospective .
 Then, after analyzing the sprint as a whole, the board is cleared of tasks in preparation for the next sprint.

 Kanban board, on the other hand, generally limit the maximum card capacity for any one column.
 This encourages team members to moderate the number of tasks on each stage rather than letting everything pile up on “in-progress” and spreading themselves out too thin.